 While the judges selected Voluntopia as the winner of the hackathon, they all strongly agreed that PureTour was a very close runner up.
 Puretour is an added feature on the Expedia application that promotes sustainable tourism.
 Through this feature, tourists can book a local tour guide who has been trained in environmental sustainability.
 The platform includes the ability to hire a local photographer and take cycling tours.
 This feature not only promotes tourism and sustainability, but also contributes to local economic growth.
 The mastermind behind this project is Abeer Al-Olabi.
 Hailing from Syria, Abeer holds a degree in math from the University of Damascus and is now completing a masters in web technology at the Syrian Virtual University.
 In two weeks, Abeer learned Bootstrap, single-handedly came up with an innovative solution to sustainable tourism, implemented it, and pitched her idea to a panel of judges.
 Apart from the technical skills she acquired, Abeer greatly improved her communication skills.
 She said, “I was never used to asking for help.
 The critical point or change is that the mentors taught me that it is okay to ask for help and support.”

-We thanks theWomen in Tech Program, Expedia, and most importantly the students and mentors, this year’s Hackathon was an incredible success!
+We thanks theWomen in Tech Program, Expedia, and most importantly the students and mentors, for their hard work, which made this year’s hackathon was an incredible success!

 About the author: Cayanne Chachati